sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/index.rst

 Compute Connections
 -------------

-Sparkflows enable you to create different Compute Connection and submit the job on specific Compute Connection.

-In Sparkflows ``Compute Connection`` enables the below:
+Sparkflows enable you to create different compute connection and submit the job on specific compute connection.
+In Sparkflows, ``compute connection`` enables the below:

   * Databricks